 Batch Payments – Suppliers

-You can use batch payments in Xero to streamline payment suppliers by bundling the bills together into a batch payment.
+You can use batch payments in Xero to streamline payment to suppliers by bundling the bills together into a batch payment.

 The batch file, known as an ABA file, is then exported from Xero and imported into your bank for payment.
 The process is slightly different for paying employees.

 Prior to creating a batch payment please ensure that the bank account that you use to make payment has been set up to create ABA files.
-You can check this by locating the relevant bank account in your chart of accounts and ensuring that the account has been enable (ticked) to include self-balancing transactions in the ABA file and the DE User ID has been added if necessary.
-It’s also a good idea to ensure the BSB and account number are entered and correct.
+You can check this by locating the relevant bank account in your chart of accounts and ensuring that the account has been enabled (ticked) to include self-balancing transactions in the ABA file and the DE User ID has been added if necessary.
+It’s also a good idea to ensure the BSB and account numbers are entered and correct.

 - Payment Date: Select the Payment Date that you are going to make the payment from your bank account.
 If you select a weekend please ensure that this is an allowable action from the bank.

-- Payment amount: This figure will default to the total amount payable you can override this if you are making a part payment.
+- Payment amount: This figure will default to the total amount payable.
+You can override this if you are making a part payment.

 Once you have exported the batch file you can now open your internet banking and import the payment file to make payment.
 If your bank gives the option to process the batch as a single or multiple statement line please select single.